deepset-ai/FARM/readme.rst

 Upcoming features
 ###################
+- AWS SageMaker support (incl.
+Spot instances)
+- Training from Scratch
-- Improved functionality for Question Answering Task
+- Support for more Question Answering styles and datasets
 - Additional visualizations and statistics to explore and debug your model
-- More pretrained models ALBERT, XLM  ...
 - Enabling large scale deployment for production
+- Simpler benchmark models (fasttext, word2vec ...)

 Acknowledgements
 ###################